DaymudeLab/assembly-theory-JOSS/paper.md

 # Design and Current Algorithms

-`ORCA` is not a single algorithmic implementation of assembly index calculations; rather, it is a framework and source of ground truth within which a diversity of algorithmic approaches can be validated and compared.
+`assembly-theory` is not a single algorithmic implementation of assembly index calculations; rather, it is a framework and source of ground truth within which a diversity of algorithmic approaches can be validated and compared.
-We purposely designed `ORCA` with a modular algorithm interface and data structures that can be easily extended to handle new algorithmic developments introduced as AT matures.
+We purposely designed `assembly-theory` with a modular algorithm interface and data structures that can be easily extended to handle new algorithmic developments introduced as AT matures.

-Currently, `ORCA` implements several top-down, branch-and-bound algorithm variants in which a molecule is recursively fragmented and the MA of smaller fragments are used to determine the MA of their parents [@Marshall2021-identifyingmolecules; @Jirasek2024-investigatingquantifying; @Seet2024-rapidcomputation].
+Currently, `assembly-theory` implements several top-down, branch-and-bound algorithm variants in which a molecule is recursively fragmented and the MA of smaller fragments are used to determine the MA of their parents [@Marshall2021-identifyingmolecules; @Jirasek2024-investigatingquantifying; @Seet2024-rapidcomputation].
-We briefly summarize these algorithms below, but emphasize that `ORCA` is not limited to this top-down, recursive approach.
+We briefly summarize these algorithms below, but emphasize that `assembly-theory` is not limited to this top-down, recursive approach.

-- `ORCA`-naive fully enumerates and searches all non-duplicate assembly pathways in an efficient order.
+- `assembly-theory`-naive fully enumerates and searches all non-duplicate assembly pathways in an efficient order.
-- `ORCA`-logbound improves over the naive method by eliminating any assembly pathways longer than $\log_2b$, where $b$ is the molecule's number of bonds [@Jirasek2024-investigatingquantifying].
+- `assembly-theory`-logbound improves over the naive method by eliminating any assembly pathways longer than $\log_2b$, where $b$ is the molecule's number of bonds [@Jirasek2024-investigatingquantifying].
-- `ORCA`-intbound improves over the logarithmic bound by eliminating any assembly pathways longer than a bound provided by an integer addition chain [@Seet2024-rapidcomputation].
+- `assembly-theory`-intbound improves over the logarithmic bound by eliminating any assembly pathways longer than a bound provided by an integer addition chain [@Seet2024-rapidcomputation].
-- `ORCA`-allbounds simultaneously applies the previous integer addition chain bound and a novel bound provided by a vector addition chain.
+- `assembly-theory`-allbounds simultaneously applies the previous integer addition chain bound and a novel bound provided by a vector addition chain.

 # Functionality and Usage Examples

-`ORCA` can be used to compute assembly indices as a standalone executable, as a library imported by other Rust code, or via a Python interface.
+`assembly-theory` can be used to compute assembly indices as a standalone executable, as a library imported by other Rust code, or via a Python interface.
 Here, we provide usage examples of each; in the next section, we demonstrate testing and benchmarking functionality.